Compressed-air vehicle: Disadvantages

-The energy density of compressed air is low compared to liquid nitrogen or hydrogen, and the energy efficiency of compressed air engine compared to micro gas turbine with adequate soundproofing that can be used in hybrid gas turbine-electric motor vehicles with a mixture of compressed air, liquid nitrogen or hydrogen (previous gas turbine vehicles have used a setup for speed, rather than efficiency consisting in a large noise gas turbines connected to the transmission) since the gas turbine (which are used in thermal power plants due to its efficiency) outperforms pistonless rotary engines, however the production of compressed air is more energy efficient and so requires less wind power and infrastructure and also there is a loss of efficiency from gas turbine to generator and to electric motor.
+The energy density of compressed air is low compared to liquid nitrogen or hydrogen, and the energy efficiency of compressed air engine compared to a micro gas turbine with adequate soundproofing that can be used in hybrid gas turbine-electric motor vehicles with a mixture of compressed air, liquid nitrogen or hydrogen (previous gas turbine vehicles have used a setup for speed, rather than efficiency consisting in a large noise gas turbines connected to the transmission) since gas turbines (which are used in thermal power plants due to its efficiency) outperforms pistonless rotary engines.
+However, the production of compressed air is more energy efficient and so requires less wind power and infrastructure and also there is a loss of efficiency from gas turbine to generator and to electric motor.

-While batteries can somewhat maintain their voltage throughout their discharge and chemical fuel tanks provide the same power densities from the first to the last litre, the pressure of compressed air tanks falls as air is drawn off, reducing available power.
+While batteries can somewhat maintain their voltage throughout their discharge, and chemical fuel tanks provide the same power densities from the first to the last litre, the pressure of compressed air tanks falls as air is drawn off, reducing the available power.

 Possible improvements

 It may be possible to store compressed air at lower pressure using an absorption material within the tank.
-Absorption materials like Activated carbon, or a metal organic framework is used for storing compressed natural gas at 500 psi instead of 4500 psi, which amounts to a large energy saving.
+Absorption materials like Activated carbon, or a metal organic framework are used for storing compressed natural gas at 500 psi instead of 4500 psi, which amounts to a large energy saving.